Injection Test: What are Primary and Secondary Injection Tests?

 Primary Injection Testing

-Primary current injection testing is a detailed analysis of the system that takes time.
-You can test both solid-state trip units and electromagnetic trip units through a primary injection test.
-In addition to trip units, you can test a low voltage circuit breaker through this method.
-It can verify that you have connected the sensors and wirings properly.
+Primary current injection testing is a detailed system analysis that takes time.
+You can test solid-state and electromagnetic trip units through a primary injection test.
+In addition to trip units, you can test a low-voltage circuit breaker through this method.
+It can verify that you have connected the sensors and wiring properly.

-Though it is a beneficial method, yet it has one major drawback.
-That is, you can test only one phase at a time and detect no polarity problems.
-You have to test all the wirings separately with Polarity Test.
+Though it is a beneficial method, it has one major drawback.
+You can test only one phase at a time and detect no polarity problems.
+You have to test all the wirings separately with the Polarity Test.

 However, primary injection testing also requires more money and is an expensive maintenance program.
 The price is because it used large testing equipment, time-consuming single-phase tests, and proper circuit breaker removal.
 Therefore, the maintenance prices go up when all these steps are incorporated.

-In most cases, you also need to occasionally follow the primary injection test sets with a secondary one.
+In most cases, you must occasionally follow the primary injection test sets with a secondary one.

 Secondary Injection Testing